On the Scattering of Waves inside Charged Spherically Symmetric Black Holes: Introduction

 The present paper is organized as follows: In Section \ref{sec:GeomFrame}, we first introduce the geometric set-up modelling the black hole's interior.
 We then discuss the wave equation and its associated energies and function spaces.
-We also define the trace operators in this section and state our main result, Theorem \ref{mainthm}.
-Section \ref{sec:AnalyticFram} is devoted for the technical proof of the theorem.
-We start by defining an auxiliary quantity that is better suited for the analysis of the rescaled wave equation.
-This quantity is then used in the analytic framework which is first applied on a toy model before treating general potentials of exponential decay, including that of the black hole.
+We also define the trace operators in this section, prove their boundedness (Proposition \ref{prop:traceop}), and state our main result (Theorem \ref{mainthm}) which asserts that the trace operators do \textit{not} have bounded inverses.
+Section \ref{sec:AnalyticFram} is devoted for the technical proof of the theorem and its analytic form.
+We start by defining an auxiliary quantity that is better suited for the analysis of the wave equation after rescaling the solution.
+This quantity is then used in the analytic framework that is first applied on a toy model (Section \ref{sec:toymodel}) before treating general potentials of exponential decay in Section \ref{sec:gen_case}, including that of the black hole.
+Most of the outcomes in this paper are based on a principle technical result (Proposition \ref{prop:EtozeroSequence-Vgeneral}) which proves the existence of a sequence of initial data with constant non-zero energy, but whose corresponding sequence of solutions for the wave equation has zero energy limit at infinite times.
+In Section \ref{sec:waveop}, we construct the inverse wave operator and prove its boundedness (Theorem \ref{thm:Inv-wave-op}) in the general settings of Section \ref{sec:gen_case}.
+The unboudedness of its inverse, the wave operator, is also proved in Theorem \ref{thm:Inv-wave-op}.
+We then apply the same arguments to the black hole case and obtain similar results in Theorem \ref{thm:inverse-wave-blackhole}.

 \paragraph{ {Acknowledgements}} The authors would like to thank D. Häfner and J.-P. Nicolas for previous valuable discussions on the subject.
 On behalf of M. Mokdad, the IMB receives support from the EIPHI Graduate School (contract ANR-17-EURE-0002).